ldbl/vagrant/README.md

 ```

 ### Testing nginx
-Keep alived works in Active / Passive mode in MASTER mode so it will show only the resule from only on nginx.
+Keep alived works in Active / Passive mode in MASTER mode so it will show only the response from only one nginx backend.

 Test nginx on virtual IP
 ```